 We remain committed to supporting the national initiative to flatten the curve and prevent COVID-19 from spreading.
-In an effort to minimise contact on board, amidst the second wave of COVID-19, the proper wearing of masks is compulsory at all times and all in-flight catering has been suspended until further notice.
+In an effort to minimise contact on board, amidst the second wave of COVID-19, the proper wearing of masks is compulsory at all times.
+Face shields are not allowed since they don’t offer adequate protection.

 Children under the age of 6 years may be exempted from wearing a mask and passengers that have pre-existing medical conditions and cannot wear a mask would need a medical certificate.

 For more on what to consider when travelling with us, please read our Need to know information when Travelling.

 How will the travel restrictions affect my British Airways (operated by Comair) booking?